rebelsky/sams-assorted-musings-reflections/sigcse-2019-abstracts.md

 I have not yet checked the length.
 Getting an abstract to the proper length is usually the last step.
-I should step away from the abstract for a little while to let my brain retune.
+I should step away from the abstract for a little while to let my brain re-tune.
 Before doing that, I'm going to get some advice from [Grammarly Premium](index-grammarly).
 Should I list all of the advice?
 Sure.
 I'm going to ignore a lot, but it's worth documenting.